Renovus-Tech/solarec/CONTRIBUTION.md

 Before contributing, please review our [Code of Conduct](CODE_OF_CONDUCT.md).
 We strive to maintain a positive and inclusive community.

+## Contributor License Agreement (CLA)

+Before you make a contribution, you need to sign our Contributor License Agreement (CLA).
+This ensures that we have the legal right to use your contribution.

+- Please read and sign our [Contributor License Agreement (CLA)](CLA.md).
+- If you are making your first contribution, you will be prompted to sign the CLA when you open a pull request.

 ## Need Help?

 If you have questions or need assistance, feel free to reach out in our [Discussions](link-to-discussions) or create an issue in the [Issue Tracker](link-to-issue-tracker).